 What Works across government

-In addition to working with the What Works Centres, the initiative supports evidence-based decision making across government.
+In addition to working with the What Works Centres, the initiative supports government to make policy in a fundamentally different way: deliberately testing variations in approach, vigorously evaluating, and stopping things that don’t work.
 This includes:

 - running a Cross-Government Trial Advice Panel, with experts from across academia and government providing a free service for all civil servants to help test whether policies and programmes are working